commanderx16/x16-docs/X16 Reference - 04 - KERNAL.md

 * simple memory management
 * timekeeping

+The following common KERNAL features are not available:
+* device 1: tape
+* device 2: RS-232

 ### KERNAL Version

 The KERNAL version can be read from location $FF80 in ROM.
 A value of $FF indicates a custom build.
 All other values encode the build number.
 Positive numbers are release versions ($02 = release version 2), two's complement negative numbers are prerelease versions ($FE = $100 - 2 = prerelease version 2).